 What Is Authoritative Parenting?

 I was pleased to discover that this is not the case.
-In fact, it’s the opposite of what I thought.
+It’s the opposite of what I thought.

-Parents who use these methods are often very supportive of their children, have high expectations of their children and are there to provide lots of resources so their children can find their own way in life, with a little help (but not too much!).
+Parents who use these methods are often very supportive of their children, have high expectations of their children, and are there to provide lots of resources so their children can find their way in life, with a little help (but not too much!).

-This parenting style is all about using fair discipline and positive reinforcement, which is awesome because that’s what I am all about too!
+This parenting style is all about using fair discipline and positive reinforcement, which is fantastic because that’s what I am all about too!

 Parents who use this parenting style provide their children with respect, and encourage independence, but avoid the use of bribing as a regular tactic for discipline.

-Parents will talk to their children about issues and provide guidance on how to solve them.
-Normally, a teaching moment will arise from a difficult situation, rather than a need for punishment and hard discipline.
+Parents will talk to their children about issues and guide how to solve them.
+Typically, a teaching moment will arise from a difficult situation, rather than a need for punishment and hard discipline.